How to Plan a Shanghai Tour

 Evening: Return to Shanghai and indulge in a relaxing evening at a spa or enjoy a performance at the Shanghai Grand Theatre.

-Water Town and Huangshan Tour: Elegant Water Town and Yellow Mountains Tour
+- Water Town and Huangshan Tour: 9-Day Water Town and Yellow Mountains Tour from Shanghai

 Getting to and Around Shanghai

-For international passengers, you can reach Shanghai by air or boat.
+You can enter China via Shanghai by air or boat.
 You can go via Beijing, Hong Kong, or Guangzhou if you can’t get to Shanghai directly.
 Shanghai is linked to the rest of China by efficient rail and flight networks.

-Shanghai Pudong International Airport: Located in Pudong New District, approximately 30 kilometers (18 miles) east of downtown Shanghai, this is the biggest airline hub in eastern China.
+Shanghai Pudong International Airport (PVG): Located in Pudong New District, approximately 30 kilometers (18 miles) east of downtown Shanghai, this is the biggest airline hub in eastern China.

-Shanghai Hongqiao International Airport: Located in Hongqiao County, the western suburbs of Shanghai, this is approximately 13 kilometers (8 miles) from the city center.
+Shanghai Hongqiao International Airport (SHA): Located in Hongqiao County, the western suburbs of Shanghai, this is approximately 13 kilometers (8 miles) from the city center.
 Together with Pudong International Airport, it serves as one of the busiest airports in the east of China.

 Three Railway Stations